Hunter McIntyre Managing Director

 After graduating from Salisbury, Hunter immediately entered Law School at the University of Baltimore where he graduated Summa Cum Laude in May, 2014 with an impressive rank of 12th of 309 and as a member of the Heuisler Honor Society.
 Hunter is a member of the Maryland Bar.

-While studying the law, Hunter worked for more than a year under famed sports agent and negotiations expert, Ronald M. Shapiro.
+While studying the law, Hunter worked under famed sports agent and negotiations expert, Ronald M. Shapiro.
 During that time, Hunter assisted Ron in the negotiation of a University’s move to a major sports conference, multiple professional Baseball and Basketball contracts, business deals, and assisted in writing and editing Ron’s fourth book, Perfecting Your Pitch: How to Succeed in Business and In Life by Finding Words that Work.
 Ron wrote in his acknowledgements that “[w]hen I wondered whether we had the capability to assemble and organize material, verify statements, or just plain meet deadlines, I turned to Hunter.
 He unflinchingly took on the task, spent untold hours, and cleared my route to the goal line.”

 Kendy Chan Director of M&T Bank Stadium Operations

 In 2002, Kendy joined S.A.F.E.
 Management as an Event Manager for the Baltimore Branch Office.
 Kendy was responsible for managing security, guest services, and vital event functions and staff at various venues throughout the Baltimore Metropolitan and surrounding areas such as Naval Academy, Johns Hopkins University, Loyola College, Towson University, The Preakness at Pimlico Race Track, Royal Farms Arena, Morgan State University and UMBC.